 – They just released an update to their iPhone App for attendees with QR code ticketing

 I am emotionally bound to amiando.
-I have consulted on them a couple of years ago and enjoyed their company.
+I consulted with them a couple of years ago and enjoyed their company.
 Felix is doing very well and they stand strong in Europe, where they partner with great events such as LeWeb.
-They came back to my attention recently for a good Twitter for Events Whitepaper
+They came back to my attention recently for a good Twitter for Events Whitepaper.

 Paid events are charged as follows: